gbgabiola/100DaysOfCode/r1-log.md

 ## Day 32: July 11, Wednesday
 **Today's Progress**: Submit and upload the tribute page for the mean time.
 I will rewrite it again later on, after I grasp a good css design.
 Practicing css design, having a hard time organizing my css codes.

+## Day 33: July 12, Thursday
+**Today's Progress**: Applied logical Architecture and BEM and SAAS to my current project.
+Started using relative units instead of absolute units.
+Studied box-model, types, positioning, stack, and how CSS is being parsed.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: